TheEliForbes/cronus-monitoring/README.md

     - *Want to make your own?
 Look at [`systemDashboardTemplate.txt`](https://github.com/Eliforbes42/cronus-monitoring/blob/master/scripts/systemDashboardTemplate.txt).
 It's very similar to dashboard JSONs, but its Names, Host Variable Names, and UIDs are templated.*

 ### Setup
-1. Make everything extremely executable, if you desire.
+1. Make all scripts executable, if you desire.

          cd cronus-monitoring/scripts